SverkerSbrg/openpyxl-templates/docs/table_sheet/table_sheet.rst

 Declaring columns
 ^^^^^^^^^^^^^^^^^
 The columns are declared as class variables on a TableSheet which will identify and register the columns (in order of declaration).
-The columns are avaliable under the ``.columns`` attribute.
+The columns are avaliable under the ``columns`` attribute.

 A TableSheet must always have atleast one ``TableColumn``.